IoSR-Surrey/IoSR_ListeningRoom_BRIRs/README.md

 **********************************************************************
 ## Licence
 ##
-The IoSR listening room multichannel BRIR dataset is licensed under a Creative Commons Attribution 4.0 International License.
+The IoSR listening room multichannel BRIR dataset is licensed under a Creative Commons Attribution 4.0 International Licence.

-You should have received a copy of the license along with this work.
+You should have received a copy of the licence along with this work.
 If not, see <http://creativecommons.org/licenses/by/4.0/>.

 **********************************************************************